Softnet-Free/softnet-ms/docs/contacts/sending-inv.md

 ---
 layout: default
 title: 8.2.
-Creating a contact
+Sending a contact invitation
 parent: 8.
 Contacts & partnerships
 nav_order: 2
 ---

 ## 8.2.
-Creating a contact
+Sending a contact invitation

 To create a contact with a person or organization, you first need to find them and send an invitation.
 Clicking the "<span class="text-cyan">new invitation</span>" button takes you to the "<span class="header-green">NEW INVITATION</span>" page: